-Repeat on all straight sides of the trampoline net.
+To avoid unnecessary wear on the net, please ensure that the bottom net weave band covers the edge of the mat.
 WARNING: Treat any loaded rod with caution until you are sure it is properly installed or uninstalled.
 Keep your face well away from any loaded rod.

-Step 17: Assembling the enclosure rods
+Step 16: Assembling the enclosure rods

-Straighten the enclosure rods and slide the white joiner down to lock the two rods together (Figures 17-A, B and C).
+Straighten the enclosure rods and slide the white joiner down to lock the two rods together (Figures 16-A, B and C).

-Figure 17-A: Straightening an enclosure rod
+Figure 16-A: Straightening an enclosure rod

-Figure 17-B: Aligning rod parts at the joint
+Figure 16-B: Aligning rod parts at the joint

-Figure 17-C: Locking the joint
+Figure 16-C: Locking the joint